If your company wants to reduce inventory costs, streamlined parts inventory management can have a very positive impact.

 But software-based inventory control and management programs can provide you with more efficient purchasing practices that maintain correct stocking levels, eliminate obsolete and uncommon parts and high-cost emergency parts orders, and prevent overstock situations.

-When parts inventory management software is in place, your fleet’s shop and technician productivity can rise, boosting asset utilization by returning vehicles to service faster.
+When parts inventory management software is in place, the absence of poor inventory management practices will reflect in a rise of your fleet’s shop and technician productivity, boosting asset utilization by returning vehicles to service faster.

 Better visibility, understanding and utilization: